alantech/alan/rfcs/013 - Datastore Revisited RFC.md

 This boilerplate could be covered up if/when we add macro functionality to the language, which would also take us further along the path towards Rust.

+This was rejected because it adds considerable extra syntax to learn, which will make adoption harder, and for very little gain.

 ### Namespace *is* Type

 We could hide the namespace field from the end users and just make the namespace field the type.
 This would also require the `type variableName` syntax to be restored, but wouldn't require the special logic for the `set` and `has` functions that the mechanism maintaining the namespace would.

+This was rejected because it increases the chance that there are key collisions between libraries that use datastore, since they could be storing on the same types.

 ### Stop avoiding it; change the ds* opcodes

-Finally, we could stop avoiding that a mistake was made with the opcode definition and bake in type safety.
+We could stop avoiding that a mistake was made with the opcode definition and bake in type safety.
 This would require rethinking it all from scratch so I won't go into too much detail here, but it would likely require similar support as the user-type -> tuple-ish array transformation that the compiler currently does in order to read and write from datastore and would turn it into something as innate as the Array type.

 Basically, accepting the "Go Way" here, but then going all-out to do it right.
 The work there would be effective for also defining an on-disk serialization format, so it might not be absolute madness.

-### Alternatives Considered

-Move some of the alternatives above into here once we've decided which is the right approach!
+This was ruled out-of-scope for this PR because it requires defining a standardized serialization/deserialization format, presumably interchangeable between AVM and js-runtime, and it would need to be resilient to type mutations between runs (if type `Foo` has a `bar` type but then sprouts a `baz` type in the newly compiled version, that would ideally still load the old serialization, and then if `baz` is dropped in the future, it should also load only the relevant pieces of the type -- but there *also* should be a strict mode where this is a failure.

 ## Affected Components